 To illustrate ontological relativity consider the semantical decision about red ravens mentioned in the above discussion about componential artifactual semantics (Section 3.23).
 The decision is ontological as well as semantical.
 For the bird watcher who found a red but otherwise raven-looking bird and decides to reject the belief “Every raven is black”, the phrase “red raven” becomes a description for a type of existing birds.
 Once that semantical decision is made, red ravens suddenly populate many trees in the world, however long ago Darwinian Mother Nature had evolved the observed avian creatures.
 But if his decision is to persist in believing “Every raven is black”, then there are no red ravens in existence, because whatever kind of creature the bird watcher found and that Mother Nature had long ago evolved, the red bird is not a raven.
 The availability of the choice illustrates the artifactuality of the relativized semantics of language and the consequently relativized ontology that the relativized semantics reveals about mind-independent reality.

 Relativized semantics makes ontology no less relative whether the affirmed entity is an elephant, an electron, or an elf.
 Beliefs that enable us routinely to make successful predictions are deemed more empirically adequate and thus more realistic and truer than those less successfully predictive.
 And we recognize the reality of the entities, attributes or any other characteristics that enable those routinely successful predicting beliefs.
-Thus if positing evil elves conspiring mischievously enabled predicting the collapse of market-price bubbles more accurately and reliably than the postulate of euphoric humans speculating greedily, then we would decide that the ontology of evil elves is as adequately realistic as it was found to be adequately empirical, and we would busy ourselves investigating elves, as we would do with elephants and electrons for successful predictions about elephants and electrons.
-On the other hand were our price-predictions to fail, those failures would inform us that our belief in elves is as empirically inadequate as the discredited belief in the gnomes of Zurich, and we would decide that the ontology of elves is as inadequately realistic, as it was found to be inadequately empirical.
+Thus if positing evil elves conspiring mischievously enabled predicting the collapse of market-price bubbles on Wall Street more accurately and reliably than the postulate of euphoric humans speculating greedily, then we would decide that the ontology of evil elves is as adequately realistic as it was found to be adequately empirical, and we would busy ourselves investigating elves, as we would do with elephants and electrons for successful predictions about elephants and electrons.
+On the other hand were our price predictions to fail, then those failures would inform us that our belief in elves of Wall Street is as empirically inadequate as the discredited belief in the gnomes of Zürich, and we would decide that the ontology of elves is as inadequately realistic, as it was found to be inadequately empirical.

 Consider another illustration.
 Today we reject an ontology of illnesses due to possessing demons as inadequately realistic, because we do not find ontological claims about possessing demons to be empirically adequate for effective medical practice.
 But it could have been like the semantics of “atom”.
 The semantics and ontology of “atom” have changed greatly since the days of the ancient philosophers Democritus and Leucippus.
 The semantics of “atom” has since been revised repeatedly under the regulation of empirical research in physics, as when J.J.
 Thompson discovered that the atom is not indivisible, and thus today we still accept a semantics and ontology of atoms.
 Similarly the semantics of “demon” might too have been revised to become as beneficial as the modern meaning of “bacterium”, had empirical testing regulated an evolving semantics and ontology of “demon”.